egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 ```
 This will Make dnsmasq forward all requests to your designated server(s) and disallow the use of any other available upstream DNS servers.
 If the DNS servers are not known beforehand (often in case of OpenVPN) or are not publicly available there is a solution to this particular problem but you need to add a script to the router, if you are interested, please read on.

+If yo use Policy Based Routing to have some traffic go via the VPN and other traffic via the WAN then you also need to split your DNS traffic accordingly, how to do this is covered in the seciotn about [Split DNS](https://github.com/egc112/OpenWRT-egc-add-on/tree/main/stop-dns-leak#split-dns)

 ## How DNSMasq works in OpenWRT
 This applies when using DNSMasq to do the DNS resolving by means of a resolv.conf file which contains the DNS servers set on the active interfaces.
 There is a sorting of the DNS servers, the more weight you add the more the DNS servers will go down to the bottom of the file.